-Most of these beetles will attack healthy pines but severe environmental stress from drought and excessive heat increases susceptibility.
-Individually attacked trees may look faded or have mixed tan and green needles progressing to red, followed by tree death over several weeks.
+Most of these beetles will attack both stressed and healthy pines, nutrient deficiency, and/or excess moisture.
 Cream to red colored pitch tubes will be present in the lower bole of the tree.
-As water becomes limited, the pitch turns from cream to red and will be crumbly.
+Crowns of individually attacked trees will fade from green to yellow to red, followed by tree death over several weeks.
 Most of these beetles carry a fungus that serves as a food base for young larvae.
 The introduced fungus then adds to inhibited water transport ability and hastens tree mortality.